Skip to main content

 The tools above adapt to your coding style and energy, but they need a solid foundation to shine.
 Here's what I look for in vibe-friendly backend platforms:

-Codehooks with MCP Integration: The serverless backend that just works.
+Codehooks — CLI-native backend for AI agents: The serverless backend that just works.
 When your AI tools are suggesting brilliant solutions, the last thing you want is to get bogged down in deployment configs, database setup, or CORS issues.
 Codehooks handles all of this invisibly:

-• Instant CRUD APIs: app.crudlify() gives you a full backend in one line
+• Instant CRUD APIs: app.crudlify() gives you a full REST API with validation in one line

-• Invisible infrastructure: Authentication, rate limiting, CORS, and database connections handled automatically
+• Invisible infrastructure: Authentication, rate limiting, CORS, database connections, and static hosting handled automatically

 import { app } from 'codehooks-js';